 Contact each party by letter informing them that an accident took place and caused you injury.
 It is not necessary to go into any more detail than that.
 Make sure to notify early on within the first few weeks following the accident.

 STEP 6: FILE QUICKLY AND BE AWARE OF DEADLINES

 Certain deadlines or statutes of limitation apply when filing claims.
 If too much time passes after an accident occurs you may no longer be able to file so become acquainted with these deadlines and file accordingly.

 STEP 7: KNOW THE LEGAL PROCESS

 Rules and procedures vary from place to place so its a good idea to familiarize yourself with the legal process in your area.
-Speaking with a lawyer can be the best way of understanding how personal injury claims work and how to best handle your case.
-You can talk with one of our personal injury lawyers in a free consultation to learn more and get the help the you need today.
+Contacting a lawyer can be the best way of understanding how personal injury claims work and how to best handle your case.
+You can talk with one of our personal injury lawyers in a free consultation to learn more and get the help you need today.